Seasoned California Motorcycle Accident Attorneys

 In addition, because of the motorcyclist’s increased exposure to the road, defects in the road that would not affect an automobile can have devastating consequences for a motorcycle rider.
 In such cases, the city or government entity responsible for maintaining the roads may be held liable for causing the accident.
 However, proving liability in such cases can be difficult and will usually require the skill of experienced experts, like those that work with Easton & Easton, LLP.

 Despite the increased potential for injury and the additional hazards for motorcycle riding, these cases can also be very difficult to win because of the stigmas that have been attached to motorcyclists and motorcycle riding.
 Because we have all seen some motorcyclists zoom past us on the freeway, weaving in and out of traffic, all motorcyclists have been stigmatized and this stigma can even reach their meritorious lawsuits.
 Even some Highway Patrol officers will approach accidents involving motorcyclists with preconceived suspicions that the motorcyclist may be at fault.
-For this reason, it is imperative that you have attorneys who are experienced in these types of cases and who are able to overcome these stigmas to prove the merits of your claim.
+For this reason, it is imperative that you have an Orange County motorcycle injury attorney who is experienced in these types of cases and who are able to overcome these stigmas to prove the merits of your claim.